MorpheusAIs/Docs/Guides/MOR/Mainnet/Morpheus Capital Providers Contract Guide.md

 > [!Note]
 > You can withdraw funds no earlier than 7 days after the deposit.

 You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#writeProxyContract) contract, open the **“Contract”** tab, then the **“Write as Proxy”** tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 <img src="/Graphics/Docs%20Graphics/English/Morpheus%20Capital%20Providers%20Contract%20Guide/withdraw.png" width=70% height=70%>

 It is necessary to select the `withdraw()` function that will withdraw the required number of stETH.
 As parameters:
-- `poolId_`: pool identifier; enter "0" for test purpose;
+- `poolId_`: pool identifier; enter `0` for capital providers pool;
 - `amount_`: amount of tokens in WEI.
 You can use this unit converter calculator https://eth-converter.com.
 In the example on the picture, 0.1 stETH indicated in WEI.

 Click “**Write**” and confirm a transaction.

 ---

-> [!NOTE]
+> [!TIP]
-> In case you faced with difficulties, find something unclear or have questions, you can get assistance in [Morpheus Discord server](https://discord.com/channels/1151741790408429580/1183666837460897832).
+> **In case you faced with difficulties, find something unclear or have questions, you can get assistance in** [**Morpheus Discord server**](https://discord.com/channels/1151741790408429580/1183666837460897832).